 - Anti-anxiety medications and sedatives can cause memory problems, low blood pressure and slowed breathing.
 Overdose can cause coma or death.

 - Stimulants can cause dangerously high body temperature, heart problems, high blood pressure, seizures or tremors, hallucinations, aggressiveness, and paranoia.

 High tolerance and withdrawal

-"Almost all prescription drugs will cause you to build a tolerance, meaning you will need more and more of them to get the same result," Dr. Feinblatt says.
-"And tolerance means withdrawal.
+"Almost all controlled substance prescription drugs will cause you to build a tolerance, meaning you will need more and more of them to get the same result," Dr. Feinblatt says.
+"Tolerance means withdrawal.
 When you stop taking the drug, your body will start to exhibit very unpleasant and possibly painful withdrawal symptoms."